Lythrum alatum (Winged Loosestrife)

 Pick an image for a larger view.
 See the glossary for icon descriptions.

-Single flowers on short stalks blooming from each leaf axil, typically 2 to 5 blooming at a time in a cluster slowly ascending the branch as newer buds mature.
-Individual flowers are ¼ to ½ inch across with 6 petals, pale lavender, purple or rose-pink with a darker mid-vein, rounded at the tip and fused at the base into a short tube, forming an off-white throat.
-Petals are textured like wrinkled tissue paper.
-The calyx holding the flower forms a narrow tube and has strong parallel veination and 6 sharp tips curved outward.
-6 purplish brown stamens extend out of the throat with the single greenish style hidden inside the tube.
+Short-stalked flowers, usually single or sometimes paired, in the leaf axils on branching stems, typically 2 to 5 blooming at a time in a cluster slowly ascending the branch as newer buds mature.
+Individual flowers are ¼ to ½ inch across with 6 petals rounded at the tip and fused at the base into a short tube.
+Petals are pale lavender, purple or rose-pink with a darker mid-vein and textured like wrinkled tissue paper.
+The calyx holding the flower forms a narrow tube slightly longer than the petals, has strong parallel venation and 6 short, sharply pointed lobes that curve outward.
+Inside the tube are 6 purplish stamens and a single greenish style.
 A plant has several racemes on erect branching stems in the upper part of the plant.

 Leaves and stems:

-Leaves are elliptical to lance-shaped, rounded at the base and tapered to a point at the tip, toothless and hairless with no leaf stalk.
-Lower leaves are up to 2 inches long and ½ inch wide, more lance-like and opposite, becoming smaller, more oval and alternate in upper portions of the plant.
+Leaves are narrowly egg-shaped to oblong-elliptic, mostly rounded at the base and tapered to a point at the tip, toothless, hairless and stalkless.
+Lower leaves are up to 2 inches long and ½ inch wide, mostly opposite, becoming smaller, more oval-elliptic and mostly alternate in upper portions of the plant.
 Stems are 4-sided, have slightly raised ridges or wings that run parallel the length of the stems, and are hairless.

 Please visit our sponsors

-Photos courtesy Peter M. Dziuk taken in Dodge County
+Photos by K. Chayka taken in Renville County.
+Photos by Peter M. Dziuk taken in Dodge County.

 Have you seen this plant in Minnesota, or have any other comments about it?